-1 The current mode of the interface is indicated in the header.
-In the top right of this panel, there will be the 💟 icon.
+The current mode of the interface is indicated in the header.
+In the top right of this panel, there will be the icon.
 Click this to switch to the Running interface.

-2 This area will be called the configuration panel .
+This area will be called the configuration panel.
 At the top of the panel will be the name of the algorithm and its current licensing state (relative to the camera it has been assigned to).

 It will also list the name of the algorithm.
 The "\$CAM" at the beginning of the algorithm name will place the name of the camera it has been assigned to at the beginning of its name.
 This is useful to export and import algorithm names that immediately assume the name of the camera that it has been imported into.

-f settings options.
-While Ana is algorithm.
-The different algorithm sets will alytics I, II, and III share the same settings which algorithm is being used d.
-To add a new trigger, clicl rs for the selected algorithm, after choosing a on the 😳 icon, to remove a trigger click on more information see the Events Setup 3 Advanced video control To expand this player, hover and Running interfaces. the mouse over the text of ht of the text.
-Click on this t 3.4.1.1.1 Live Video: The default (in the above imated and a control and es feed 🔹 will start streaming live video from the camera in the Camera panel.
-There is the option of viewing the high- resolution feed, or the one used for video analytics.
-3.4.1.1.2 Recorded Video Clicking on the (database Advanced video control (database High res feed Wed 17 29 Oct 17 e) icon will take navigate to the recorded video for this camera.
+The Settings area will list the settings that exist for this algorithm.
+The different algorithm sets will present with different sets of settings options.
+While Analytics I, II, and III share the same settings options, the rest all have their own set of settings.

+Triggers is where one adds the actual analytics triggers for the selected algorithm, after choosing which algorithm is being used.
+To add a new trigger, click on the icon, to remove a trigger click on the icon.
+(Triggers may be used to trigger events.
+For more information see the Events Setup section.)

+Advanced video control

+The Advanced Video Controls are available in both the Configuring and Running interfaces.
+By default, it will be minimised.

+To expand this player, hover the mouse over the text of this section.
+The text will turn blue, and an compared it is consulted in the right of the text.
+Click on this to expand it.

+There are two ways of viewing video with this tool.
+Either live, or recorded video.

+3.4.1.1.1 Live Video:

+The default (in the above image) is live.

+will start streaming live video from the camera in the Camera panel.

+There is the option of viewing the highresolution feed, or the one used for video analytics.

+3.4.1.1.2 Recorded Video:

+Clicking on the (database) icon will take navigate to the recorded video for this camera.

 Use the wheel arrows on the timestamp to change the date of the footage being viewed.

 Or left-click and drag on the timeline at the bottom of the player.

-Clicking 🚳 will return to the live player.
-Looping video selections is a objectively see if a setting cha especially when testing algorithm settings; orithm.
+Clicking will return to the live player.

+Looping video selections is a useful ability of this player, especially when testing algorithm settings; objectively see if a setting changes the efficacy of the algorithm.

 This is achieved by holding down shift while left-clicking-dragging out a selection on the timeline.

-Once the portion of timeline is selected click on 主, it will turn into an 💽 icon.
+Once the portion of timeline is selected click on , it will turn into an icon.
 It will now loop over the selected section of video, instead of playing continuously.

-Note : This selection will transfer across from the Configuration to Running interfaces, and vice versa.
-(4) The Context Area will display the contextual information/options for whatever is selected in the 0 Configuration Panel.
+Note: This selection will transfer across from the Configuration to Running interfaces, and vice versa.

+The Context Area will display the contextual information/options for whatever is selected in the Configuration Panel.